19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Derived Statistics/Experience Points.md

 Whenever the *Party* achieves a *Milestone*, each PC gains 1d3 XP — rolled together.

-### Milestones
+### Determining Milestones

-The GM decides what constitutes a milestone and makes it known to the players beforehand.
-The players should make suggestions about what goals and milestones they want to work towards.
-Milestones should, on average, get harder to do at higher levels.

-*Some example milestones*
+Follow this process to determine whether a task counts as a milestone.

+- The players or the GM suggest a goal.
+- The GM decides whether that goal is worthy of being a milestone.
+- The GM breaks a big goal into smaller milestones.
+- The GM adds something to a smaller goal to make it a worthy milestone.
+- Milestones should get harder at higher levels.

+#### Example Milestones

 *Low Level*
 - *Survive your first combat encounter*